IRSAAtUMn/RWorkshop18/docs/08-git.md

 If you don't do this, you will have to type your GitHub password frequently to use Git.
 This is a nuisance.

-Recent updates of Microsoft Windows 10 do have an OpenSSH client.
+Recent updates of Microsoft Windows 10 have an OpenSSH client.
 AFAICS it works like it does on UNIX (Linux or OS X).
-It is a command line too.
+It is a command line tool.

 To make keys, you do from the command line
 ```